 [NEW] Read more about how low levels or magnesium deficiency is linked to a depressed nervous system and inflammation.
 After my own self-experiment and seeing what happens in patients with neck pain this is such a simple treatment tool not to be missed.
 Read more about magnesium supplements for pain.

 More good news is there are some neck exercises you can try perform by yourself whilst getting your appropriate professional treatment.
 These exercises can be found in a self-help book by Robin McKenzie called “Treat Your Own Neck”.
-In the book, which is available to buy below, Robin goes through his regular rehabilitation exercise movements to help treat excess pressure on a disc in your neck.
-I have included both the UK and USA amazon stores to buy it from as well as some other pain relieving products like a reusable ice pack and microwaveable wheat bag.
+In the book, which is available to buy through Amazon, Robin goes through his regular rehabilitation exercise movements to help treat excess pressure on a disc in your neck.

 The Bottom Line